Destruction of the Moon: Analysis

 Completely destroying the Moon to avoid the debris reassembling into a satellite would require an amount of energy larger than the Moon gravitational binding energy, estimated to be 1.2 × 10^{29} J. This equals a bit less than 600 billion 50-megaton nuclear bombs, such as the Tsar Bomba, roughly equivalent to the full energy output by the Sun in six minutes.
 For comparison, the impact that created the South Pole-Aitken basin, the largest lunar impact structure, had an energy of roughly 4 × 10^{26} J, 300 times smaller.
 Bringing the Moon's orbit within the Roche limit of Earth (within about 18000 km) would also destroy it.

-Without the Moon, tides would still happen—the Sun's gravity also causes tides—but they would be substantially reduced, a quarter of the size of the current spring tide.
-The sudden disappearance of the Moon however could release water pressure and create large potentially catastrophic waves around the oceans.
-The reduction of tides could have profound negative consequences on coastal ecosystems.
+Without the Moon, tides would still happen—the Sun's gravity also causes tides—but they would be substantially reduced, to a quarter of the size of the current spring tide.
+The sudden disappearance of the Moon, however, could release water pressure and create large potentially catastrophic waves around the oceans.
+The reduction of tides could have profound negative consequences for coastal ecosystems.
 Tides also help to drive ocean currents; without the Moon, weather extremes and major weather events would be more common.

 In 1993 numerical simulations suggested that the Moon is necessary to keep the Earth's axial tilt stable.
 Without the Moon the axial tilt of Earth could therefore oscillate chaotically from 0° to 45° on the scale of tens of thousands of years, possibly reaching 85° on timescales of several million years, with severe climatic consequences.
-More recent studies however suggested that, even without the Moon, Earth's axial tilt could be relatively stable on the scale of hundreds of millions of years.
+More recent studies, however, suggested that, even without the Moon, Earth's axial tilt could be relatively stable on the scale of hundreds of millions of years.
 Without the Moon, neither solar nor lunar eclipses would exist.

 Violent destruction of the Moon would likely bring substantial debris to impact Earth.
-Such debris would be slower, and thus each debris fragment have only about 1% of the kinetic energy with respect to an asteroid of the same size, therefore their impact would be less destructive.
+Such debris would be slower, and thus each debris fragment would have only about 1% of the kinetic energy with respect to an asteroid of the same size; therefore, their impact would be less destructive.
 However, their sheer quantity could lead nonetheless to substantial atmospheric heating, possibly leading to extinction of life on Earth.

-The mathematician and Usenet personality Alexander Abian proposed that the destruction of the Moon would stabilize seasons and eliminate natural disasters from Earth.
-Apart from being practically unfeasible, Abian's claims have no scientific basis— destroying the moon would actually cause natural disasters.
+If the Sun destroys the Earth during either of the red giant stages, the Moon will also be destroyed.
+However, a 2026 study suggests that Earth is likely to survive the asymptotic giant branch phase of the Sun.